 This course explores the history of Christianity, from Jesus and the early Christian Movement to the dawn of the Reformation.
 Students will examine the development of Christianity as it intersects with the prevailing political, social, and ethnic cultures in the western world and beyond.
 The course: describes the prominent figures and theological debates that led to controversies in the early church, delves into the new challenges and opportunities that faced the imperial church, and surveys the rich diversity of Christianity in the Latin West and Byzantine East during the Medieval Period.
-Prerequisites: Three credits at the 200-level taken from HIST 200A, HIST 200B, HIST 201, HIST 203, HIST 205 or

-HIST 207 Note: Credit for both RLGS 331 and HIST 311 will not be allowed.
+Note: Credit for both RLGS 331 and HIST 311 will not be

+allowed.